jsanders/angular_rails_csrf/README.md

 Note that there is nothing AngularJS specific here, and this will work with any other front-end that implements the same scheme.

+*Version 3 supports only Rails 4+ and Ruby 2.3+.
+If you are still on Rails 3 (2, 1?!), you have to utilize version 2.1.1!*

 ### Installation

 Add this line to your application's *Gemfile*: